 How to Conduct a Better Job Interview for Jobs in Mental Health

 It’s important, first and foremost, that you understand the job that you are hiring for inside and out.
 What are the job requirements, experience requirements and the criteria used to measure success?
-Take a look at the people in the position, either past or present, and determine the jobs in mental healthcommon attributes of the top performers.
+Take a look at the people in the position, either past or present, and determine the common attributes of the top performers.
 You may also want to consider what the bottom performers had in common to bring some perspective to the matter.
 Take note of all of these factors as you enter the interview process.

 Have a good list of interview questions ready.
 Don’t launch into them right away but you also don’t want to be pulling questions out of thin air and asking each candidate a different set of questions.
 The more uniformity you have to this process, the better.
 Also, be sure to take notes as the candidates answer your questions.
 You don’t have to write down what they say verbatim but, trust me when I say, you will not remember what candidate A had to say by the time you are sitting in front of candidate C.